‘A Prescription for a Lifetime’: YMCA’s HealthY Living Initiative Delivers Transformational Results

 Clark is one of the first graduates of the YMCA’s Healthy Living Initiative – a program designed to help people living with chronic illness regain strength, mobility, and confidence.
 Participants in the first cohort were Y Members, or referred by physiotherapists and health professionals.
 Over three months, they commit to twice-weekly, small-group training sessions tailored to their individual abilities.

-Participants reported improved mobility, better balance, reduced pain, and a renewed sense of independence.
+The qualitative outcomes are already staggering as participants reported improved mobility, better balance, reduced pain, and a renewed sense of independence.

 “The hardest part is walking through the door,” one participant shared.
 “But you leave feeling stronger every time.”